-Taxpayers pay self-employment (SE) tax when net earnings from self-employment are \$400 or more.
-A taxpayer is self-employed if he or she carries on a trade or business as a sole proprietor (including farmers) or as a general partner in a partnership.
+You pay self-employment (SE) tax when net earnings from self-employment are \$400 or more.
+You are selfemployed if you carry on a trade or business as a sole proprietor (including farmers) or as a general partner in a partnership.
 A trade or business generally is an activity carried on for a livelihood or in good faith to make a profit.
 Facts and circumstances determine whether or not an activity is a trade or business.

 Self-employment tax consists of the taxes paid for Social Security and Medicare.
-As an employee, the employer pays half of the tax and the other half is deducted from the employee's pay.
+As an employee, the employer pays half of the tax and the other half is deducted from the your pay.
 By contrast, a self-employed taxpayer must pay both halves of these taxes.
-If Additional Medicare Tax is due, it is paid by the taxpayer and not the employer.
+If additional Medicare tax is due, it is paid by you and not the employer.
 See Additional Medicare Tax, below.

 Social Security portion.
-For 2015, the Social Security portion of self-employment tax is 12.4%.
+The Social Security portion of self-employment tax is 12.4%.

-Maximum income subject to Social Security tax.
-The maximum amount of self-employment income subject to Social Security tax for 2015 is \$118,500.
+Maximum earnings subject to Social Security tax.
+The maximum amount of self-employment net earnings subject to Social Security tax for 2020 is \$137,700.